Jonasdoubleyou/uni-def/specification/execution.md

 ## Module Loading

 When a Module gets loaded into a ServiceRunner, all  Modules the Module depends on will be loaded first in the same ServiceRunner.
 Then a new Job will be created that calls the Modules main function.
-Afterwards all ServiceHooks will be enqueued in the Job Queue in the order of appearence.
+Afterwards all Decorator Calls will be enqueued in the Job Queue in the order of appearence.
 After the Job Queue is empty, the Module is considered loaded.

 As long as there are external events that cause new Jobs being enqueued into the Job Queue, the Module is considered running.